EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 Schedule any new modules that make sense and run them just like in Phase 3.
 Gather any relevant information and add it to the notes.
 After that's all run, go through Phase 4 again.

 <details open>
 <summary>📝 <b>Review Notes: Jessie</b> [Sean]</summary>

 > The candidate clearly has a strong TDD background and focus.
 They not only absorb the philosophy, but execute the practice.
 Their work in the interview shows a high quality level that appears to be well supported by this approach.
 >
 > Our current team does not practice TDD.
 The candidate's story about encountering this situation in the past is promising, though.
 Maybe they'll end up converting a few of us, maybe not.
 Regardless, this candidate's code looks strong.
->
-> {{TODO - show the through-line from job description expectations through review against those expectations}}

 </details>

 ### Scoring

-In our job description we mentioned several expectations of someone filling the role.
-They aren't all required, but this serves as a guideline for what we're looking for.
-We'll reference those items to build a scorecard.

 For each module, we score the skills involved.
 The skills list can include everything the candidate exhibited that would be applicable to the role.
 The scores should have justifying metrics, statements, and artifacts of the work.